-Sofia Varino is a feminist writer and academic.
-Her interdisciplinary writing practice incorporates non-fiction, cultural theory, experimental narrative, performance, and digital media.
-She received an underground poet of the year award in 2002 from Hole Books, U.K. and her poetry has appeared in Poetry International, bad poetry quarterly, Community of Poets, and in the anthology Come Hear!
-Queer Women Poets, among many others.
-Her research has been published in the journals Women's Studies Quarterly and Feral Feminisms, and is forthcoming in Somatechnics.
-She directs the NYC Feminist Film Week series at Anthology and is associate director at Harmattan Theater, an environmental performance ensemble.
-She earned a Ph.D. in comparative literary & cultural studies from Stony Brook University in New York with a dissertation titled Vital Differences: Indeterminacy & the Biomedical Body and is currently a visiting researcher in gender & science at Humboldt Universität in Berlin.
-She is online at sofiavarino.com and tweets at @sofiavarino
+Sofia Varino is a feminist writer and researcher.
+Their transdisciplinary writing practice incorporates non-fiction, cultural theory, experimental narrative, performance, and digital media.
+Varino received an Underground Poet of the Year award in 2002 from Hole Books, U.K. and their poetry has appeared in Poetry International, bad poetry quarterly, Community of Poets, and in the anthology Come Hear!
+Queer Women Poets.
+Their research has been published in the journals Women's Studies Quarterly, Feral Feminisms, and Somatechnics.
+Varino curated the NYC Feminist Film Week series at Anthology and is associate director at Harmattan Theater, an environmental performance ensemble.
+They earned a Ph.D. in Comparative Literary and Cultural Studies from Stony Brook University in New York with a dissertation titled Vital Differences: Indeterminacy & the Biomedical Body.
+Varino is online at sofiavarino.com.

 Instructions